 At Hill View, we believe in professional development and aim to ensure all our staff have the understanding they need in order to support your child.
-When a new member of staff joins the school, we ensure they understand the systems within school and they are given information about the children they are working with.
-Advice and support comes from year teams, other staff and the SENDCo within school and specialist advice is sought from the Specialist services available to the school.
-Should further training be necessary, this will be organised as soon as is possible to ensure they have the skills necessary.

-Some members of staff have had specific training to support children with specific needs, such as children with ASD, Attachment Difficulties, Physiotherapy, Speech, Language and Communication difficulties, as well as children with social and emotional needs.
+When a new member of staff joins the school, we ensure they understand the systems within school and some members of staff have had specific training to support children with specific needs, such as children with ASD, Attachment Difficulties, Physiotherapy, Speech, Language and Communication difficulties, as well as children with social and emotional needs.